awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Primary account\.

 1. Use the procedure in this topic to create the IAM automation role named **AWS\-SystemsManager\-AutomationExecutionRole**\.
-This role gives the user permission to run automation workflows\.
+This role gives the user permission to run automations\.

 1. Use the procedure in this topic to create the second IAM role, named **AWS\-SystemsManager\-AutomationAdministrationRole**\.
-This role gives the user permission to run automation workflows in multiple AWS accounts and OUs\.
+This role gives the user permission to run automations in multiple AWS accounts and OUs\.

-1. Choose the Automation document, Regions, and accounts or OUs where you want to run the automation\.
+1. Choose the runbook, Regions, and accounts or OUs where you want to run the automation\.
 **Note**
 Automations do not run recursively through OUs\.
 Be sure the target OU contains the desired accounts\.

 1. Run the automation\.
 When running automations across multiple Regions, accounts, or OUs, the automation you run from the primary account starts child automations in each of the target accounts\.
 The automation in the primary account will have `aws:executeAutomation` steps for each of the target accounts\.

-1. Use the [GetAutomationExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetAutomationExecution.html), [DescribeAutomationStepExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationStepExecutions.html), and [DescribeAutomationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationExecutions.html) API actions from the AWS Systems Manager console or the AWS CLI to monitor workflow progress\.
+1. Use the [GetAutomationExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetAutomationExecution.html), [DescribeAutomationStepExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationStepExecutions.html), and [DescribeAutomationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationExecutions.html) API actions from the AWS Systems Manager console or the AWS CLI to monitor automation progress\.
 The output of the steps for the automation in your primary account will be the `AutomationExecutionId` of the child automations\.
 To view the output of the child automations created in your target accounts, be sure to specify the appropriate account, Region, and `AutomationExecutionId` in your request\.

 ## Setting up management account permissions for multi\-Region and multi\-account automation<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>